nipil/pgo-bot-evoleval/README.md

             return
             config_changed = check_mod(config_file)

-Modifying `pokecli.py` ensures that the bot does not run and does not do any actions, except connecting to the account, getting inventory and stuff, and disconnecting.
-That way, the bot does not do any action, no catching, no walking, nothing.
+Modifying `pokecli.py` ensures that the bot does not run and **does not do any actions**, except connecting to the account, getting inventory and stuff, and disconnecting.
+That way, the bot does not do any action, **no catching, no walking, nothing is done**.

 ## Refresh data